IBC container compliance: Inspecting your IBC tanks

 You should always have these records on hand, ready for future inspections and any requests made by governing bodies.

 Western Global: Intermediate Bulk Container manufacturers

 At Western Global, our tanks are IBC 31A/Y-certified, giving you complete confidence in your tank when storing fuel onsite.
-Each tank is manufactured according to local and global testing standards, exceeding inspections and providing you with safe, compliant bulk fuel storage.
+Each tank is manufactured in accordance to both local and global testing standards, exceeding inspections and providing you with safe, compliant bulk fuel storage.

 Our IBC tanks

-Whether transporting fuel from site to site or working in a small, logistically challenging environment, our IBC tanks allow you to refuel as and when required, remaining compliant with the latest intermediate bulk container standards.
+Whether you’re transporting fuel from site to site, or are working in a small, logistically-challenging environment, our IBC tanks allow you to refuel as and when while remaining compliant with the latest intermediate bulk container standards.

 With a range of stackable containers available, our bunded fuel tanks are designed to last for years, manufactured from stainless steel for that extra layer of protection.
 We’ve engineered robust and durable fuel solutions that allow you to store fuel in bulk safely.

-If you have any questions about IBC compliance or are on the hunt for a fuel storage tank, contact our team.
+If you have any questions about IBC compliance, or are on the hunt for a fuel storage tank, get in touch with our team.